Skip to content

 APatch WebUI implementation and requirements is completely same as KernelSU, WebUI designed for KernelSU modules can run perfectly in APatch.

-App granted/lost root permission automatically when rebooting device?
+App granted/lost root permission automatically when rebooting device

 Can I use LSPosed?